Required Minimum Distributions—Common Questions About IRA Accounts

 The IRS Has Valuable Information

-The IRS provides important taxpayer information about RMDs, including FAQs and resources to help you accurately compute your annual RMDs.
+The IRS provides important taxpayer information about RMDs, including FAQs, a chart that highlights some of the basic RMD rules as applied to IRAs and defined contribution plans, and resources to help you accurately compute your annual RMDs.
 According to the IRS, if you have a 401(k) or another employer-sponsored plan, including the federal government’s Thrift Savings Plan, your plan sponsor or administrator should calculate the RMD for you.

 Common IRA-Related RMD Questions